 ///Keep back energy loose and flowing through stretching exercises AND freely expressing your feelings

-(It's easier to get a "knotty back" in the winter time when we definitely don't do as much outside activity, stretching is a great idea, you could join a local yoga class or just stretch at home while watching movies)
+(It's easier to get a "knotty back" in the winter time when we aren't doing as much outside activity, stretching is a great idea, you could join a local yoga class or just stretch at home while watching Netflix.)

 ///Increase your water intake